 Another problem is accusatory bias in the work of judges and cases of violation of the principle of an adversarial process.
 In 2013 and 2015, the proportion of acquittals in Ukraine amounted to 0.24% and 0.32%, respectively.
 Ukrainian courts continue to use detention as a preventive measure en masse.
 Prosecutors’ requests to take persons into custody or extend their detention are often considered only formally, without proper assessment of the arguments.
 Also, the reasons for violation of reasonable time limits include long breaks due to the absence of the persons involved in the trial, failure to transfer the suspect or the accused from the detention facility to court, and other organisational flaws.

-The study of the Open Dialog Foundation was carried out under the auspices of the Ukrainian Bar Association.
-The source base of the study were materials of criminal cases; statistical data from the replies by the State Penitentiary Service and the State Judicial Administration to the inquiries sent by the Open Dialog Foundation; Ukrainian Ombudsman’s replies to inquiries sent by the Open Dialog Foundation; information from human rights organisations and the media; information from the legal practice of members of the Ukrainian Bar Association and the practice of the Open Dialog Foundation; and provisions of Ukrainian law and decisions of the ECHR.
+The study of the Open Dialogue Foundation was carried out under the auspices of the Ukrainian Bar Association.
+The source base of the study were materials of criminal cases; statistical data from the replies by the State Penitentiary Service and the State Judicial Administration to the inquiries sent by the Open Dialogue Foundation; Ukrainian Ombudsman’s replies to inquiries sent by the Open Dialogue Foundation; information from human rights organisations and the media; information from the legal practice of members of the Ukrainian Bar Association and the practice of the Open Dialog Foundation; and provisions of Ukrainian law and decisions of the ECHR.

-The Ukrainian Bar Association and Open Dialog Foundation developed recommendations for the state authorities, as well as proposals to amend the CCPin order to ensure the right to reasonable terms of criminal proceedings.
-The report has been prepared, taking into account the comments of attorneys, analysts, civil society organisations, and representatives of the Ministry of Justice and General Prosecutor's Office who took part in a debate on the preliminary study results, held on 28 July, 2016.
+The Ukrainian Bar Association and Open Dialogue Foundation developed recommendations for the state authorities, as well as proposals to amend the CCPin order to ensure the right to reasonable terms of criminal proceedings.
+The report has been prepared, taking into account the comments of attorneys, analysts, civil society organisations, and representatives of the Ministry of Justice and General Prosecutor’s Office who took part in a debate on the preliminary study results, held on 28 July, 2016.